cobe-lab/cobe-lab.github.io/tobii.md

 need to use another software than *Tobii Studios*, such as *PsychoPy*.

 We are currently working on a guide for how to collect eye tracking data with the *Tobii T60 XL* and *Psychopy* based on [DevStart](https://tommasoghilardi.github.io/DevStart/).
+Our Eyelink 1000 is also setup to work with *PsychoPy*.